About Us

 • Approval of Education Programs.

-As a professional association, RNANT/NU strives to enhance the role of registered nurses and nurse practitioners through professional advocacy and promotion.
+As a professional association, CANNN strives to enhance the role of registered nurses and nurse practitioners through professional advocacy and promotion.

-RNANT/NU is governed by a Board of Directors as mandated in the Nursing Professions Acts.
+CANNN is governed by a Board of Directors as mandated in the Nursing Professions Acts.
 The Board of Directors consists of 12 members; 10 elected registered nurses and two public representatives appointed by the Minister of Health and Social Services in the NT and the Minister of Health in NU.
-The day to day operations of RNANT/NU are performed by RNANT/NU employees.
-In addition, RNANT/NU employees work with a number of RNANT/NU committees composed of volunteer RNANT/NU members and public representatives to perform both regulatory and professional advocacy roles.
+The daily operations of CANNN are performed by CANNN employees.
+In addition, CANNN employees work with several CANNN committees composed of volunteer CANNN members and public representatives to perform both regulatory and professional advocacy roles.

 Our Mandate pertains to the development, implementation and dissemination of policies aimed at safeguarding the welfare of the public while simultaneously advocating for the interests of nurses through strategic member engagement, effective leadership, and pertinence to the prevailing industry trends.
 This mandate seeks to establish a robust framework for protecting the public by ensuring that policies are in place and enforced to mitigate any risks or threats to their well-being.
 Furthermore, it aims to foster a culture of inclusivity and support for nurses by providing them with the necessary advocacy and leadership to succeed in their roles.
 Overall, this mandate seeks to promote a sustainable and thriving nursing profession that upholds the highest standards of quality, safety and professionalism.